Life Skills Melbourne – 9 Ways To Convert Pessimism Into Optimism And Make It Stick

 Let’s say you weren’t born with an innate abundance of optimism, or perhaps life’s challenges have tamped down some of your enthusiasm … then what?

 The answer is to teach yourself some skills that can help you develop a greater sense of optimism and resilience.
 This health-supportive turn of mind is learnable.
 Just like eating well or staying fit, it becomes easier with a little practice and, of course, a roadmap.

-Here are a few ways to help guide yourself in a more optimistic direction.
+Here are a few Life Skills Melbourne to help guide yourself in a more optimistic direction.
 Try adding one or two and keep adding new skills to your repertoire over time.

 As your experience with and capacity for optimism grows, you’ll be on your way to becoming that healthier, upbeat person you wish to be.

 In the words of His Holiness the Dalai Lama, “Choose to be optimistic, it feels better.”

 Positive thoughts lead to positive emotions.
 Positive emotions make you healthy and happy.
 Whoever is optimistic lives a happier and more successful life.
 To be positive and optimistic, we should practice physical and mental exercises. – Wiki How

 1. Experience and feel gratitude every day.

 Live like an optimist and celebrate your blessings often — not what’s missing.
 At the beginning or end of each day write 3 things down and feel it in your body.
 No matter how inconsequential it might seem.
 Periodically revisit the ever-growing list to keep you connected with that sense of gratitude and appreciation for all the things that go right in life every day.
 Too often we do the reverse.

 2. Be mindful of the language you use when talking to yourself.